jacopodilauro/Nosense_Generator/README.md

     export GOOGLE_APPLICATION_CREDENTIALS="$PWD/src/main/resources/google-key.json"
   ```

-## Run th project
+## Run the project

 Use:
  ```bash
    mvn spring−boot:run
  ```
-Once the application has started successfully (you should see a message similar to Started LanguagewebApplication in *X* seconds in the terminal log), it will be accessible via a web
+Once the application has started successfully (you should see a message similar to `Started LanguagewebApplication in *X* seconds` in the terminal log), it will be accessible via a web
 browser at:
 https://localhost:8080